SergioSJS/iron-oracle/README.md

 - Rendering categories/collections as collapsible sections
 - Special handling for Ironsworn name tables
 - Region-based oracle filtering for Starforged

+### `src/components/OracleShortcuts/OracleShortcuts.tsx`
+Component that renders shortcut buttons for quick access to common oracle combinations.
+Displays as a collapsible group similar to other oracle categories, with icons for each shortcut.

+### `src/utils/oracleShortcuts.tsx`
+Defines shortcut structures and utilities:
+- `ShortcutDefinition` and `ShortcutRoll` types
+- `IRONSWORN_SHORTCUTS` and `STARFORGED_SHORTCUTS` arrays
+- `getShortcutIcon` function for icon mapping
+- Helper functions for finding and selecting oracles

 ### `src/i18n/oracleTranslations/`
 Contains Portuguese translations for all oracle tables.
 The translations are modularized by game: